 The potential effects of ketamine administered at different dosages is still unknown.
 What we do know about ketamine, predominantly from research on recreational users, is that there is the potential for individuals to experience negative short-term and long-term effects.

 Short-term effects can range from feeling relaxed and happy, to hallucinations, clumsiness, slurred speech, anxiety and vomiting; the long-term effects of ketamine can result in headaches, dependence and ketamine bladder syndrome where sufferers may experience incontinence and ulcers in the bladder.5

-There is also the potential for people to misuse their prescribed ketamine, as people have with prescribed opioid painkillers.
-The question of how to avoid misuse within therapeutic prescribed ketamine programs are still being explored.
+There is also the potential for people to use prescribed ketamine as a recreational drug, as people have with prescribed opioid painkillers.
+The question of how to avoid recreational use within therapeutic prescribed ketamine programs are still being explored.